 Most specific attention to work-related road safety within road traffic law has been to regulate large commercial and passenger road transport operations and the carriage of dangerous goods.
-Various legislative initiatives have been taken at EU level which include EU driving and rest period rules and their enforcement via digital tachographs the transport of and checks on dangerous goods by road, a directives on training, safety adviser for the transport of dangerous goods, the provision of visual and audible seat belt reminders, compulsory seat belt wearing, safety markings on vehicles, blind spot mirror requirements and harmonising key traffic offence penalties for international hauliers.
-A range of other initiatives include best practice guidelines on securing cargo, EU projects on weigh in motion (WIM) technologies to assist the prevention of vehicle overloading and European truck crash causation, carried out by the European industry.
-The European Road Safety Charter was launched in 2004 which has over 1,000 members including stakeholders from local government, SMEs, global business and the NGO community.
+Various legislative initiatives have been taken at EU level which include EU driving and rest period rules and their enforcement via digital tachographs, the transport of and checks on dangerous goods by road, a Directive on training, safety advisers for the transport of dangerous goods, the provision of visual and audible seat belt reminders, compulsory seat belt wearing, safety markings on vehicles, blind spot mirror requirements and harmonising key traffic offence penalties for international hauliers.
+A range of other initiatives include best practice guidelines on securing cargo.
+EU projects on weigh in motion (WIM) technologies to assist the prevention of vehicle overloading and European truck crash causation, carried out by the European road haulage industry.
+The European Road Safety Charter was launched in 2004 and now has over 2,000 members including stakeholders from local government, SMEs, global business and the NGO community.

-The Commission Communication Towards a European Road Safety Area: Policy Orientations on Road Safety 2011-2020 anticipates further activity on work-related safety such as review of the case for the fitment of speed limiters in light commercial vehicles, the compulsory installation of alcohol interlock devices in professional transport vehicles (e.g. school buses) and event data recorders ('black boxes') on professional vehicles.
+The Commission Communication Towards a European Road Safety Area: Policy Orientations on Road Safety 2011-2020 (European Commission, 2010) anticipates further activity on workrelated safety such as review of the case for the fitment of speed limiters in light commercial vehicles, the compulsory installation of alcohol interlock devices in professional transport vehicles (e.g. school buses) and event data recorders (Black boxes) on professional vehicles.
+An independent evaluation of Policy Orientations concluded that new additional focus is warranted on work-related road deaths and serious injuries given their prevalence and cost to employers (Breen, 2015).